 This section is used to record your Erasmus results.
 NB: UL also requires that students submit an official Transcript of Records of their Erasmus results, issued by the host university.

 - Step 1: Complete the Learning Agreement with a provisional choice of modules.

-- Step 2: Get the form signed by the UL Academic Coordinator and submit the form to the host univeristy.
-Provide a copy of the provisional Learning Agreement to IED before departure.
+- Step 2: Get the form signed by the UL Academic Coordinator and submit the form to the host university.
+Provide a copy of the provisional Learning Agreement to the UL Erasmus team before departure.
 Bring the form with you to the host university.

 - Step 4: If changes have been made to the initial module selection, record the changes on Section B of the Learning Agreement and get it signed by the host university.

-- Step 5: Return the form to IED and the UL academic coordinator for approval as soon as the module selection is confirmed.
+- Step 5: Submit the form to the UL Erasmus academic coordinator for approval as soon as the module selection is confirmed.
 Once the form is approved, upload it to the Erasmus SharePoint site (see this page).